Commercial Radio

 Although non-commercial radio stations have more freedom than their ad-touting counterparts, they may be losing their popularity, according to recent statistics.

-Advertising revenue on commercial radio in the UK reached £713.3 million in 2018, as corporate investments in radio media continue to rise.
-Commercial radio has also published some of its highest listening figures since 2001 according to Rajar.
+Advertising revenue on commercial radio networks in the UK reached £713.3 million in 2018, as corporate investments in the radio industry and media continue to rise.

 The rising demand for commercial radio may be a sign that today’s listeners prefer to seek out music and channels that respond to their niche interests.

 After all, non-commercial radios funded by the government, non-profits, and other sources of income are often designed to be as general and broad-reaching as possible.
-Think of the BBC, and how their channels appeal to the mass millions rather than smaller groups.
+Think of the BBC and how their channels appeal to the mass millions rather than smaller groups.

 The more attention these groups can earn from their chosen niche, the more they can charge for advertising slots.

-Rajar figures suggest that the BBC still holds the greatest share of listening time in the UK, at 51.7% compared to 45.7%, but the gap is getting narrower.
+RAJAR figures suggest that the BBC still holds the greatest share of listening time in the UK, at 51.7% compared to 45.7%, but the gap is getting narrower.
 Additionally, in the US, most radio stations are commercial as standard.

 There are thousands of different stations in the US, and they mostly rely on advertising to keep them running.